[…] Welcome to part 2 of our Scottish adventure. If you haven’t read part 1, click here. […]

 I highly recommend this one for adults and older teens.
 We read it aloud, and even my younger ones were interested.

-Rent an automatic car
+Rent an automatic car:

 Do you love Scottish Castles?
 Go in the spring!

 Apparently, all but the largest castles are closed in the winter.
 I can’t tell you how many times a website would say a castle was open, and we would get there, and it would be closed until April.
-We still managed to see plenty, but my husband is castle crazy and was super disappointed any time we couldn’t get into one.
+We still managed to see plenty, but my husband is castle crazy and was super disappointed whenever we couldn’t get into one.

 Go to Scotland in March or April if you don’t like crowds